Assessment and Planning

 This responsive action is often linked to the provision planning.
 For example we may plan to keep a particular part of the provision the same to allow the child more time to explore and master a skill, or if the practitioner decides that a child has reached a particular milestone in a curricular goal we might introduce a new resource that allows the child to progress on to the next stage of learning.
 We might also plan for a part of the provision that is linked to a child’s particular fascination, such as making tickets to ‘take the train to Legoland’ together.
 Our plans are flexible to ensure both curricular and child-initiated learning is included.

-We plan in enrichment activities throughout the year such as trips to the theatre, autumn and spring walks, visits from drummers’ workshops, Indian dancers, drama workshops, farm visits and plenty of gardening, forest school activities and life cycle observations.
+We plan in enrichment activities throughout the year such as celebrating our multicultural world with the wider community.
+These include trips to the theatre, autumn and spring walks, visits from drummers’ workshops, Indian dancers, drama workshops, Zoolab, farm visits and plenty of gardening, forest school activities and life cycle observations.
 These activities provide us with a starting point to further explore the world around us and all of its diversity and wonder; they enrich opportunities for teaching and learning.

 Phonics and mathematics are systematically taught during adult led group times as well as in context naturally through our high quality play-based learning environment.